GTR-CoT: Graph Traversal as Visual Chain of Thought for Molecular Structure Recognition: Conclusion

 \section{Conclusion}

-This paper introduces GTR-VLM, a visual large language model designed for OCSR tasks, along with its accompanying SFT training dataset, GTR-CoT-1.3M.
-GTR-VLM is developed based on two core principles: \textit{Graph Traversal as Visual Chain-of-Thought} and \textit{Faithfully Recognizing What You've Seen}.
+This paper introduces GTR-VL, a visual large language model designed for OCSR tasks, along with its accompanying SFT training dataset, GTR-1.3M.
+GTR-VL is developed based on two core principles: \textit{Graph Traversal as Visual Chain-of-Thought} and \textit{Faithfully Recognizing What You've Seen}.
 The experiments demonstrate that these innovative concepts not only significantly enhance the applicability and flexibility of OCSR models but also effectively improve model performance.
-Furthermore, GTR-VLM robustly handles challenging scenarios, such as Markush structures.
+Furthermore, GTR-VL robustly handles challenging scenarios, such as Markush structures.
 Additionally, our release of the MolRec-Bench addresses the gap in existing OCSR evaluation sets by providing a means to assess molecular graph structure parsing results.
-We anticipate that GTR-VLM and the related dataset will drive OCSR technology toward meeting real-world needs more effectively, thereby advancing the fields of cheminformatics and AI for Science.
+We anticipate that GTR-VL and the related dataset will drive OCSR technology toward meeting real-world needs more effectively, thereby advancing the fields of cheminformatics and AI for Science.